 - Cream together the cream cheese and butter in a mixing bowl.

-- Slowly sift in confectioner’s sugar and continue beating until fully incorporated.
-Mixture should be free of lumps.
+- Slowly sift in the confectioner’s sugar and continue beating until fully incorporated.
+The mixture should be free of lumps.

 - Stir in vanilla.
 Frost your cooled carrot cake.